Learn everything you need to know about certified payroll, from how it works to what state and federal laws regulate it.

 If the Wage and Hour Division determines you violated applicable laws, you can challenge the determination before an administrative law judge.
 You can also appeal decisions made by the administrative law judge to the Administrative Review Board (ARB), and if you’re unhappy with the ARB’s decision, you can appeal to the federal courts.

 Certified payroll is a standard reporting requirement that protects contractors and subcontractors working on federal projects.
 Due to the intricacies and variations of federal and state requirements, preparation can easily consume hours of your time if you don’t have help.

-You can always download the federal certified payroll form online and follow the instructions to complete it manually, but a good payroll software like ADP will generate it for you in minutes, making the process a whole lot easier.
+You can always download the federal certified payroll form online and follow the instructions to complete it manually, but a good payroll software like ADP Run will generate it for you in minutes, making the process a whole lot easier.
 Request a free demo online today.